 In general, communication includes both the words we use, and also how we show up -- our way of being, or our manner, if you will.
 This is a form of nonverbal communication.

 There are three broad categories of communication: inner, interpersonal, and external or macro-communication.
 These each have their own effect on our experience, but let's explore them generally for the moment.

-Let's say you're self-employed or a small-business owner who wants to communicate your message in a way that distinguishes you, draws aligned potential clients to you, and facilitates a certain quality of life, and work.
+Let's say you're self-employed or a small-business owner who wants to communicate your message in a way that distinguishes you, draws aligned potential clients to you, and facilitates a certain quality of life,

 You would define your macro-communication messages, according to your vision and intentions, and then look at how that defines not only what you communicate via your web site and other modes of communication, but also the way you show up in the smaller communications along the way.
 You define the latter by the results, or effects, you want to experience.